Creating custom reports

 To create a brand new report, proceed as follows:

-From your PayAnalytics navigation, head to Reports, and select the relevant Dataset or Analysis to serve as a basis for your custom report, as illustrated on the following picture:
+From your PayAnalytics navigation, head to Reports, and select the relevant dataset or analysis to serve as a basis for your custom report, as illustrated in the following picture:

 Reports page

-Click Create New Report and select Empty by clicking on the report icon to start from scratch, using a blank template as shown on the following picture:
+Click Create new report and select Empty by clicking the report icon to start from scratch using a blank template, as shown in the following illustration:

 Depending on your general settings, you may enter the report in either view or edit mode.
-If not already the case, click You are viewing button, and select Edit mode to start building your custom report, as shown in the following illustration:
+If not already the case, click the You are viewing button, and select Edit Mode to start building your custom report, as illustrated in the following picture:

 Activating edit mode

-To give your report a name, click on the icon next to the default “Unnamed report (#)” title, a pop-up box will appear.
+To give your report a name, click the icon next to the default “Unnamed report (#)” title.
+A pop-up window will appear.
 Type your chosen name in the text field and click Update, as shown in the following illustration:

 Naming a report

-Use a descriptive name that will help you (and others) in the future to understand the scope and use case of the report.
+Use a descriptive name that will help you (and others) to understand the scope and use case of the report in the future.

 Once your blank report has been created and has a title, you must add to it at least one section.
-Click on the icon in the left pane of the report to add a new section. as shown in the following picture:
+Click the icon on the left pane of the report to add a new section, as illustrated in the following picture:

 Adding a new section to the report